-- The FRDC signed detailed service agreements with each of its representative organisations: Seafood Industry Australia (SIA); Australian Recreational and Sport Fishing Confederation (Recfish Australia); Commonwealth Fisheries Association; and the National Aquaculture Council (NAC)53. - On 28 August 2020 the Minister for the Environment, The Hon Sussan Ley MP and Assistant Minister for Forestry and Fisheries, Senator the Hon Jonathon Duniam announced that the Eastern Tuna and Billfish Fishery (ETBF) had achieved the global gold standard for sustainability - Marine Stewardship Council (MSC) accreditation. - The FRDC provided a submission to the Standing Committee on Agriculture and Water Resources Inquiry into the Australian aquaculture sector.
+- The FRDC signed detailed service agreements with each of its representative organisations: Seafood Industry Australia (SIA); Australian Recreational and Sport Fishing Confederation (Recfish Australia); Commonwealth Fisheries Association; and the National Aquaculture Council (NAC)62. - On 28 August 2020 the Minister for the Environment, The Hon Sussan Ley MP and Assistant Minister for Forestry and Fisheries, Senator the Hon Jonathon Duniam announced that the Eastern Tuna and Billfish Fishery (ETBF) had achieved the global gold standard for sustainability - Marine Stewardship Council (MSC) accreditation. - The FRDC provided a submission to the Standing Committee on Agriculture and Water Resources Inquiry into the Australian aquaculture sector.
 The purpose of the Inquiry was to identify opportunities to grow aquaculture in Australia.
-The FRDC's submission covered the following three topics: - o the nature and current status of Australia's aquaculture sector - opportunities and barriers to the expansion of the aquaculture sector; including ability to access capital and investment - o the ability for businesses to access and commercialise new innovations to expand aquaculture.
+The FRDC's submission covered the following three topics: - o the nature and current status of Australia's aquaculture sector - o opportunities and barriers to the expansion of the aquaculture sector; including ability to access capital and investment - o the ability for businesses to access and commercialise new innovations to expand aquaculture. - The FRDC provided a submission to the Senate Standing Committees on Rural and Regional Affairs and Transport on the "fisheries quota system and examining whether the current 'managed microeconomic system' established around a set of individual transferable quotas results in good fishing practice" - In February 2021 the FRDC made a submission to the Department of Agriculture, Water and the Environment on the draft report of the Review of the Agvet Chemicals Regulatory Framework. - After 18 months of review and consultation, the FRDC implemented a number of changes to its R&D partnerships and engagement processes (designed to reduce complexity, increase collaboration, and improve effectiveness (see 2015-16: Major reforms of advisory committees). - In June 2021 the FRDC replaced its quarterly "Stakeholder briefings" with "Research and Innovation Investment Briefings" re-focussing its purpose towards research and development. - On 09 July 2020 John Wilson, the FRDC's second longest-serving employee (after Annette Lyons see 2016-17: 25th anniversary) retired; after being on long service leave since October 2019.
+John joined the FRDC in 1992 as the Business Manager (becoming General Manager Business) and apart from the period 1996-2000, when he left to work for Airservices Australia, it was the position he held for 24 years.
+John played a pivotal role in establishing the FRDC, particularly its support systems and processes as described in 1991-94: Formative years.
+Dr Hone, in his farewell speech for John, described him as the 'heart' of FRDC.

-NAC was subsequently removed as a representative organisation after its demise.
-On 27 October 2021 Seafood Industry Australia (SIA), the national peak-body representing Australia's commercial fishing and aquaculture industry, announced the absorption of the responsibilities of the National Aquaculture Council (NAC) and the launch of its own Aquaculture Advisory Committee (AAC).
-The AAC has representatives from the following sectors: abalone, barramundi, inland aquaculture, kingfish, mussels, oysters, prawn, salmon, and tuna.
+^{• 62} NAC s wound up 24 Aug 2021.
+On 27 October 2021 Seafood Industry Australia (SIA), the national peak-body representing Australia's commercial fishing and aquaculture industry, announced the absorption of the responsibilities of the National Aquaculture Council (NAC) and the launch of its own Aquaculture Advisory Committee.